basarat/typescript-book/docs/types/discriminated-unions.md

 }
 ```

 You can do that by simply adding a fall through and making sure that the inferred type in that block is compatible with the `never` type.
-For example:
+For example if you add the exhastive check you get a nice error:

 ```ts
 function area(s: Shape) {